SachaCR/spanny/README.md

 ![default command display](images/default-cmd.png)

-## Create a migration
+## Create a DDL migration

-to create a new migration file just type `$ spanny create my_migration`.
+To create a new migration file just type `$ spanny create-ddl my_migration`.
 This will generate a folder (20240408171209485_DML_my_migration) in the path you've declared in the `.spannyrc` file (migrationFilesPath).
 This folder will contain a `up.sql` and a `down.sql` file to respectively implement your up and down DDL queries.
 You'll need to separate each request with a `;`.

+## Create a DML migration

+It's the same principle as to create a DDL migration.
+Just type: `$ spanny create-dml my_migration`.

 You can see examples in the [migrations folder](https://github.com/SachaCR/spanny/tree/main/migrations) of this repository.